Your Scottsdale Questions Answered: Desert Heat, Spa Culture, and Saguaro Hikes

 Q: Is there more to Scottsdale than golf and spas?

 Taliesin West — Frank Lloyd Wright's winter home and architecture school — is a must-visit.
 Guided tours: $40-75 (60-90 minutes).
-The buildings are constructed from desert rocks, concrete, and redwood, and feel like they grew out of the landscape.
+The buildings, constructed from desert rocks, concrete, and redwood, feel like they grew out of the landscape.
 Reserve online at franklloydwright.org.

 SMoCA (Scottsdale Museum of Contemporary Art): $10, free Thursdays.
 Small but excellent rotating exhibits.
 The James Turrell skyspace 'Knight Rise' in the courtyard — a meditative light installation — is worth the visit alone.

 Desert Botanical Garden: $25.
 Over 50,000 plants including rare cacti.
-The seasonal Electric Desert light installations (October-May) are spectacular after dark.
+The seasonal Electric Desert light installations (October-May) turn spectacular after dark.

 Q: What about cowboys?

 Scottsdale takes its Western heritage seriously.
 MacDonald's Ranch offers horseback rides through the desert ($55-85/hour).
-Pinnacle Peak Patio does cowboy-style steak dinners (and they cut off your necktie if you wear one — tradition since 1957).
+Pinnacle Peak Patio serves cowboy-style steak dinners (and they'll cut off your necktie if you wear one — tradition since 1957).
 The Scottsdale Rodeo (Parada del Sol) runs in February.

 Wearing a cowboy hat here isn't a costume.
 It's reasonable sun protection.